-Who is needed on the Berkeley High Student Leadership Team?
+Who is needed on the school wide Berkeley High ASB Student Leadership Team?

-We are building a team of diverse backgrounds and talents.
+We are building a team of students with diverse backgrounds and talents.
 We need YOU.

 Why should you consider running for a leadership position?

 - It looks good on your college resume, and work closely with the principal & vice principals (great for rec letters)!

 - It can be used to meet community service hour requirements and gets you 5-10 elective credits.

 - Make a lot of new friends here at Berkeley High and other schools when you go to super fun camps and conferences.

 - You are going to learn skills that you’ll find yourself using right away and later in life to great benefit.